What is AI Governance?

 Pie with purple wedge

-Establishing clear policies, ongoing governance processes, and workforce training on responsible AI use help build a culture of responsible AI practices, aligning AI strategies with business ethics and values.
-The outcomes include greater internal collaboration, better quality models, increased confidence in their outputs, deepening of trust with clients, and speed and cost efficiencies.
+Establishing clear guidelines, ongoing governance processes, and workforce training on responsible AI practices help build a culture that aligns AI use cases with business ethics and values.
+The outcomes include greater internal collaboration, better model performance, increased confidence in outputs, deepening of trust with clients, and improved efficiency through a comprehensive solution to governance challenges.

 Pie with purple wedge

 In the long history of technology disruption, the ability to adapt is crucial to business resilience and can even be existential.
-Generative AI apps and their supporting foundation models (e.g. LLMs) are the current disruptors.
-As businesses decide how and where to use them, a big question and often a problem is how to properly evaluate and govern it.
+Generative AI models and their supporting foundation models (e.g., large language models) are the current disruptors.
+As businesses evaluate AI applications, a significant challenge is implementing proper AI model governance.

-From GLM to LLM, you must think about governance of foundation models and generative AI products in the context of your entire modeling ecosystem.
-When buying a foundation model, it’s important to think about robust IT, security, data, and AI-specific model governance.
-This will help the business make sure that the foundational model deployment and performance meet its intended purpose.
-Additionally, building a process around inventorying generative AI use cases, as well model development best practices for fine-tuned modeling systems built on top of the foundation model are critical to a well-executed AI governance program.
+From basic models to advanced LLMs, organizations must consider governing foundation models, generative AI, and AI agents within the context of their broader AI governance framework.
+When buying a foundation model, it's important to think about robust IT, security, data management, and AI-specific model governance.
+This holistic AI approach ensures that model deployment meets its intended purpose.
+Additionally, building processes for inventorying generative AI use cases and establishing model development best practices are critical components of a well-executed AI governance program that addresses both compliance and ethical considerations.

 Read The Blog